Browse classes and activities online, register online and make payments

-We offer a variety of kayaking programs for all ages, from skill-building to nature tours, taught by certified instructors.
+We offer a variety of kayaking programs for all ages, from skill-building to nature tours, taught by trained, friendly instructors.
 All classes include instruction on basic paddling techniques and are offered at various parks throughout the District.
-Information regarding Custom-Tailored Group Boating Trips.
+If you are interested in booking your own trip, fill out our online form: Custom-Tailored Group Boating Trips.

-Our biking classes explore our accessible paths and trails in the East Bay Park system.
+Our biking classes explore our accessible paths and trails, as well as, quiet local streets in the East Bay Park system.
 We teach safe riding basics, provide experienced guides, quality bikes, and a variety of themed rides. .

 Explore remote areas of the East Bay hills!
-Experienced recreation staff and Park naturalists lead the hikes and teach you the basics of this challenging, yet rewarding activity.
+Experienced recreation staff lead the hikes, teach the basics of gear packing & safety, and facilitate a variety of wonderful experiences along the way.
 No experience necessary.

 Beginning anglers can learn the basics of trout fishing, cat-fishing, bass fishing, or fly-casting at various District lakes or piers.
 Courses include instruction on fish habitat and ecology, knot tying, rigging, casting and gear selection.